cloudmesh-community/fa18-523-70/project-report/report.md

 ### Validation of Recommender System

+:o: non valid markdown, reread how to do list sin lists

 - Recommenders can be evaluated similarly as classical machine learning models on historical data
 - Users are divided into:
   * Training set - This is fully submitted to the recommender system